-In April and May 2018, school residency by the artist Aline Morvan with students from Collège Jean Monnet, Dannemarie.
+In April and May 2018, school residency by Aline Morvan with students from Collège Jean Monnet, Dannemarie.

 Following a series of observations, students experimented with different types of clay, questioning the notions of objects, traces and memories.
 The artist introduces her action based on Cassandra LaRue's fictional work, The Architecture of Art (1971), which deals with forms of research and experimentation.
 Drawings, photographs and casts led to explorations of the school and its surrounding area.
 A presentation at Gare-médiathèque de Dannemarie provided an opportunity to present the various phases of this research to the public.